olmesm/docker-prac/README.md

     ```

     > **Why Yarn?** <br>
-    Yarn allows us to run packages directly and not have to install them globally.
-This is neat as it allows us to list all dependencies within our package.json and not have to add our node_modules to or env path. <br>
+    Yarn allows us to run packages directly and not have to install them globally or mess around with our path env variable.
+This is neat as it allows us to list all, normally globally installed, dependencies within our package.json alonside our other dependencies. <br>

-    For the above example we could add the package globally, install it as we did then add a script in the package.json to then run, or we could run the command "node node_modules/.bin/serve"... <br>
+    For the above example we could
+    - add the package globally
+    - install it as we did then add a script in the package.json
+    - we could run the command "node node_modules/.bin/serve"...

-    Alternatively just "yarn serve"
+    Alternatively and much simpler just "yarn serve"

     Note this process creates a new node_modules folder inside `~/docker-prac/cabbage-savage` (on your local machine) - this is because of the volume mapping.